5+ Video Games Where Predators Target Kids

 Using the content they receive, predators can blackmail the child for money (called sextortion), request the child’s personal information (including their home address), and entice them to meet in real life with the intent to harm them.

 Keep an eye out for concerning behavior from your children, such as isolation, constant internet use involving games and platforms where they can communicate with strangers, and/or fear of internet use.
 If you suspect your child is being groomed, contact local authorities immediately.

 Predators move the conversation outside of the game

 Typically when a child is targeted by a predator on a video game, the child isn’t harmed or tracked down on the platform where first contact occurred.
 They often move conversations to more convenient and less secure platforms, such as Discord, Whatsapp, or the child’s cell phone.

 The most common communication software that gamers use is Discord.
 In fact, its primary use is for correspondence while gaming.
-Kids in the gaming community are vulnerable because predators use the common interest on Discord to establish trust.
+Kids in the gaming community are vulnerable because predators prefer lurking on Discord over many other social media sites.